et9719/GreenwoodAS/README.md

 - fixed?
 YES

-   All i had to do was change the image path.
+   All I had to do was change the image path.

     <img src="assets/images/push-issue.png" alt="Screenshot of the site used to help solve the file path issue">